OmicronChiDelta/finance_tools/README.md

 # finance_tools
-Utilities for educating people on the maths underpinning key financial products such as mortgages and investments.

 End product will be a Bokeh-server hosted app, running within a Docker container to allow reproducible deployment on foreign machines.